mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

 \subsection{Agent Workflow}

-\textit{Agent Workflow}, foundational to the framework, enables all agents to complete their tasks effectively, adhering to a prescribed methodology.
-The differences among agents within this framework are limited to the types of questions they address and the tools they utilize.
-In Figure~\ref{fig: workflow}, \textit{Agent Workflow} assesses the complexity of each question to determine the most appropriate response method.
+In Figure~\ref{fig: workflow}, \textit{Agent Workflow} enables all agents to complete their tasks effectively, adhering to a prescribed methodology.
 For questions that require real-time data or additional information, \textit{Agent Workflow} activates the ReAct answer workflow, which involves an iterative cycle of thought, action, and observation until a satisfactory answer is reached.
 Conversely, when no external tools are necessary, \textit{Agent Workflow} defaults to the direct answer workflow, where responses are directly formulated based on the prompt provided.
+It is worth noting that to address the non-terminating loop led by circular dependency, we terminate the process at $20$ steps.
+The prompt example is shown in Figure~\ref{fig: promptB1},~\ref{fig: promptB2} in Appendix~\ref{workflow}.